jillxoreilly/StatsCourseBook_sandbox/regression5_concepts.md

 $$ \frac{0.92}{0.08} = 11.5 $$

-We can interpret the odds to mean that being vaccinated is 11.5 times more likely than not bbeing vaccinated. **Note that probability and odd are two ways of expressing the same idea**
+We can interpret the odds to mean that being vaccinated is 11.5 times more likely than not being vaccinated. **Note that probability and odds are two ways of expressing the same idea**

 Say we also have a sample of children aged 5-11.
 Among these, only 11 of 100 have been vaccinated.
 In this case the odds are;